Internships at the TTCSP

 - Other related duties as assigned.

 To apply please submit your resume, 1-3 references and a short note outlining how the internship fits into your career and educational plan.
-Materials should be sent in .doc/.docx or .pdf format by email to Dr McGann email@example.com.
+Materials should be sent in .doc/.docx or .pdf format by email to Dr McGann firstname.lastname@example.org.
+The below form should also be completed.
 Applications are accepted on a rolling-basis until all internships are awarded.

 - Interest in international relations, domestic and foreign policy